pequet/cursor-project-boilerplate/.github/instructions/205-diagnostic-hierarchy-and-assumption-checking.instructions.md

 ---
 description:  Establishes progressive diagnostic sequence for troubleshooting issues
-globs: "*,**/*"
+applyTo: "*,**/*"
-alwaysApply: true
 ---

 # 205: Diagnostic Hierarchy & Assumption Checking

 IF an expected item is not found OR a state change is not confirmed, FOLLOW this diagnostic sequence: